 watcher_user.
 You can view watches, but not create or edit them.

-You can manage roles in Management > Security > Roles, or use the Kibana Role Management API.
+To manage roles, open the main menu, then click Stack Management > Roles, or use the Kibana Role Management API.
 Watches are shared between all users with the same role.

-If you are creating a threshold watch, you must also have index management privileges.
-See Managing Indices for detailed information.
+If you are creating a threshold watch, you must also have the

 Create a threshold alertedit